Mike Ladd (poet)

-In 2009 Mike Ladd spent three months in Malaysia, at Rimbun Dahan, where he researched and wrote poems based on the traditional "Pantum" form.
+In 2009, Ladd spent three months in Malaysia, at Rimbun Dahan, where he researched and wrote poems based on the traditional "Pantum" form.
 The video poem he made there called The Eye of the Day won equal first prize in the Overload Festival's Poetronica award for best multimedia poem in 2010.

 In 2012, he and Cathy Brooks curated and designed an installation of 30 poems on street signs, in Bowen Street Adelaide.

-In 2015, after the destruction of the ABC Radio Drama department and the demise of Poetica he joined the Features unit of ABC Radio National, making documentary series such as A Holden History, Gone Mallee and The Sands of Ooldea.
+After the destruction of the ABC Radio Drama department in 2012, he joined the Features unit of ABC Radio National, continuing to produce Poetica with colleague Justine Sloane-Lees.
+When Poetica was axed in 2015, Ladd switched to making documentary series such as A Holden History, Gone Mallee and The Sands of Ooldea.